dswbx/ts-jsonv/README.md

 -  Type-safe JSON schema definition in TypeScript.
 -  Static type inference from schemas using the `Static` helper.
 -  Support for standard JSON schema types and keywords.
--  Simple API for schema construction.
+-  Hono integration for validation and OpenAPI generation.
+-  MCP server implementation.

 ## Installation